evaelsakka/Lab3/README.md

 This could be due to an older / unsupported version.

-Make sure that you have the latest version of `pip3` installed by running the following command:
+Make sure that you have the latest version of `pip3` installed before installing the `Pillow` module, and that's by running the following command:

 ```bash
 pip3 install --upgrade pip